run-ai/docs/docs/admin/researcher-setup/docker-registry-config.md

 There could be two business scenarios:

 1. All researchers use single credentials for the registry.
-2. There exist separate credentials per Run:AI Project.
+2. There exist separate registry credentials per Run:AI Project.

 ### Single Credentials